Rokiis1/roadmap/fundamentals_of_testing/2_level/2_fundamentals_of_testing.md

 During **test monitoring and control**, information about testing progress, results, risks and deviations from the plan is collected and evaluated.
 When necessary, actions are taken to keep testing aligned with its objectives.

 During **test analysis**, the test basis is examined to identify testable features and define **test conditions**.
-A test condition represents an aspect of the system that can be tested, such as a feature, requirement, business rule or specific behavior.
+A test condition represents an aspect of the system that can be tested, such as a feature, requirement, application rule or specific behavior.
 Risks and priorities help determine where testing effort should be focused.

 During **test design**, test conditions are developed into **test cases**.
 A test case describes a particular situation to be tested and defines the information needed to verify the expected behavior.
 Required test data, coverage and environment needs are also identified.